 Bishop Gillis died in office on 24th February 1864.
 His funeral was in keeping with his own liturgical flair.
 His coffin lay in state in the Cathedral Church of St Marys and was guarded by uniformed members of the Guild of St Joseph and the church was filled with Nuns dressed in white from the religious Communities which he had helped to resurrect in Scotland.
-His body was later interred in the crypt of St Mary's where he remains.
+His body was later interred in the crypt of St Mary's Chapel in Gillis College, Strathearn Road some 3 miles distant from the Cathedral where he remains.

-The Scotsman in covering his funeral at the time expressed disgust at the 'vulgar heartlessness' of some 'extreme Protestants' who had placarded and bill posted the streets surrounding the Bishops' funeral with slogans 'intended to offend the mourners and indeed the dead Bishop'.
+The Scotsman in covering his funeral at the time expressed disgust at the 'vulgar heartlessness' of some 'extreme Protestants' who had placarded and bill-posted the streets surrounding the Bishops' funeral with slogans 'intended to offend the mourners and indeed the dead Bishop'.

 In terms of his legacy, whilst Bishop Gillis was a major fund raiser, his financial skills were less than perfect.
 For example, he commissioned Augustus Pugin to design a new Cathedral for Edinburgh at an impossible estimated cost of £400,000!
-He eventually abandoned the project in favour of making St Mary's, an existing church, into the mother Church of the District.
+He eventually abandoned the project in favour of making St Mary's (now St Mary's Cathedral), an existing church, into the mother Church of the District.
 His want to ignore the reality of economic restraint meant that he undertook many projects which he later had to shelve at great cost.
 Many of these financial issues then fell to his successor Bishop John Menzies Strain to deal with later in history.